Round 2 of the Solar Energy Innovation Network

 Teams in the second round of the Innovation Network joined the program to explore their own applications of solar energy in their communities.
 Common themes include solar plus storage, community solar, resilience benefits of solar, and the value of solar in distributed systems—though each team is pursuing its own approach.

-NREL, Lawrence Berkeley National Laboratory, and the Rocky Mountain Institute are helping the eight teams realize and demonstrate these novel, often never-before-tried applications with extensive analytical and modeling support and facilitated stakeholder engagement.
+NREL, Lawrence Berkeley National Laboratory, and RMI are helping the eight teams realize and demonstrate these novel, often never-before-tried applications with extensive analytical and modeling support and facilitated stakeholder engagement.

 The second round of the Innovation Network is expected to run through 2021 and conclude with a symposium at which teams will present their findings to organizations interested in similar efforts.
 Sign up for the Innovation Network mailing list to stay informed of their progress.